 All teeth are responsible for performing many different tasks, including speaking, chewing and keeping your smile aligned.
-While tooth loss can occur once you reach a certain age, but that doesn’t mean you should accept that fact.
+While tooth loss can occur once you reach a certain age, that doesn’t mean you should accept that fact.
 If you lose teeth, you need to replace them to ensure the long-term functions of the tasks that you rely on.
-Dental bridges are on the most common options in dentistry today.
+Dental bridges are one of the most common tooth repalcement options in dentistry today.

 Dental bridges are restorations designed to replace missing teeth via a series of crowns.
 These crowns are fused together to create one larger restoration and fit on top of natural teeth.
 If the bridge is permanently attached to teeth, it’s referred to as a fixed bridge.